-If you are new to Medicare, you may just be learning the differences between Medicare supplements (Medigap) and Medicare Advantage plans.
-Both offer benefits beyond Original Medicare Parts A and B. Medicare supplements are meant to fill in the gaps left by Original Medicare, while Medicare Advantage plans actually take the place of Original Medicare and offer additional benefits.
+If you are new to Medicare, you may just be learning the differences between Medicare supplement plans (Medigap plans) and Medicare Advantage plans.
+Both offer benefits beyond Original Medicare Parts A and B. Medicare supplement plans are meant to fill in the gaps left by Original Medicare, while Medicare Advantage plans actually take the place of Original Medicare and offer additional benefits.

-In this article, we’ll quickly review the key differences between the two types of plans and then compare one of the more popular Medigap plans, Plan N, with the most common coverage seen in Medicare Advantage plans.
+In this article, we will quickly review the key differences between the two types of plans and then compare one of the more popular Medicare supplement plans – Plan N, with the most common coverage offered in Medicare Advantage plans.

 Purchasing Plan N from Company X offers the same coverage as purchasing Plan N from Company Y. The only difference you will see is in the price of the monthly premium.

-Medigap plans are designed to fill in the “gaps” of Original Medicare.
-Medigap plans only cover the services that Original Medicare also covers.
-However, Original Medicare will only pay up to 80% of the cost of services.
-Medigap plans are there to take care of the remaining 20%.
-(Each Medigap plan is different, but this is the basic thought behind the Medigap plans.)
+Medicare supplement plans are designed to fill in the gaps of Original Medicare.
+They only cover the services that Original Medicare also covers.
+However, Original Medicare will only pay up to 80% of the cost of services, but Medicare supplement plans are there to take care of the remaining 20%.
+(Each Medicare supplement plan is different, but this is the basic thought behind it.)

 The Basics of Medicare Advantage Plans